Skip to main navigation Skip to main content Skip to page footer

 The average age of the workforce is 41.44 years.
 This corresponds to a healthy age structure with a good balance between young talent and experienced specialists.
 This ensures the innovative strength of our company as well as continuity and the transfer of knowledge.

 In the reporting year, we employed a total of five trainees, two of them in the industrial sector and three in the commercial sector.
 Even though this figure is currently comparatively low, we see in-company training as an important part of a sustainable HR strategy.
 Particularly in times of a shortage of skilled workers, we are focusing on expanding our training activities in order to retain expertise within the company in the long term and offer young people career prospects.
-The aim is to gradually increase the proportion of trainees over the coming years and thus further strengthen our contribution to social sustainability.
+The aim is to significantly increase the proportion of trainees over the coming years and thus further strengthen our contribution to social sustainability.

 Training at Biohealth also means personal development.
 As a company, we would like to actively support projects that promote the democratic and social education of young people as part of our social responsibility.
 Be it a visit to an exhibition on migration or a workshop on the topic of fake news on the internet.